-Connotation, Semantic Prosody, Syntagmatic Associative Meaning: Three Levels of Meaning?
+Connotation, Semantic Prosody, Syntagmatic Meaning: Three Levels of Associative Meaning?

-1. Introduction: Collocational/phraseological meaning beyond denotation
+1. Introduction: Collocational/Phraseological Meaning beyond Denotation

-When looking at collocations as a pervasive phenomenon demonstrating and powerfully illustrating the functioning of a very significant aspect of the functioning of what has come to be known as the co-selection principle, one is struck by the fact that - unlike irregular verbs, tense usage, passives and relatives, reported speech, relative clauses, conditional sentences, and all that jazz - collocations often do not lend themselves to the familiar and charmingly simple right-or-wrong type of assessment.
-Indeed, it makes a lot of sense to consider the issue in relative terms, basically as one of lexical acceptability (Ball 1987, 188), meaning that few collocations can be firmly excluded as impossible, as they range from the unquestionably acceptable to the extremely unlikely, with context often being all-important.
-While collocations are all indicative of one type of varied patterns of mutual choice, illustrating the vagaries of combinability and its restrictions, it does seem that in collocability semantic factors are usually involved as well, even though they are sometimes quite slight or simply difficult to pinpoint.
-Accordingly, the search for collocational (a.k.a collocative) meaning regarded either as a distinct collocational contribution to lexical meaning recognized in single-word items or even as a discrete type of lexical meaning has resulted in several original suggestions arguing convincingly for the existence of such a meaning.
-These include the fairly restricted - more specifically, one restricted to collocations - concept of semantic tailoring (Allerton 1984), used to refer to the process in which the polysemy of the adjectival collocator is "narrowed down" or "trimmed" by the semantics of the base noun (e.g. an outstanding success ['izjemen uspeh'] vs. an outstanding debt ['neporavnan dolg'], or regular customer ['reden gost', 'stalna stranka'], regular gas ['navadni bencin'], regular duties ['običajne dolžnosti'], regular heartbeat ['enakomeren srčni utrip'], regular verb ['pravilni glagol'], regular features ['pravilne poteze'], regular army ['poklicna vojska']).
-Another recent idea revolves around a less clearcut but intriguing semantic concept usually dubbed semantic prosody, but also variously referred to as collocational prosody, discourse prosody, or as pragmatic prosody (cf. e.g. Stubbs 2002, 65-6,
+When looking at collocations as a pervasive phenomenon demonstrating and illustrating powerfully the functioning of one - and a very significant one at that - aspect of the functioning of what has come to be known as the co-selection principle, one is struck by the fact that - unlike your irregular verbs, tense usage, passives and relatives, reported speech, relative clauses, conditional sentences, and all that jazz - they often do not lend themselves to the familiar and charmingly simple right vs. wrong type of assessment.
+Indeed, it makes a lot of sense to consider the issue in relative terms, basically as one of lexical acceptability (Ball 1987, 188), meaning that few collocations can be firmly excluded as impossible, as they range from the unquestionably acceptable to the extremely unlikely, context often being allimportant.
+While collocations are all indicative of one type of varied patterns of mutual choice, illustrating the vagaries of combinability and its restrictions, it does seem that in collocability semantic factors are usually involved as well, even though they are sometimes quite slight.
+Accordingly, the search for collocational (aka collocative) meaning regarded either as a distinct collocational contribution to lexical meaning recognized in single-word items or even as a discrete type of lexical meaning has resulted in several original suggestions arguing convincingly for the existence of such a meaning.
+These include the fairly restricted - more specifically, one restricted to collocations - concept of semantic tailoring (Allerton 1984), used to refer to the process in which the polysemy of the adjectival collocator is "narrowed down" or "trimmed" by the semantics of the base noun (e.g., an outstanding success ['izjemen uspeh'] vs. an outstanding debt ['neporavnan dolg'], or regular customer ['reden gost', 'stalna stranka'], regular gas ['navadni bencin'], regular duties ['običajne dolžnosti'], regular heartbeat ['enakomeren srčni utrip'], regular verb ['pravilni glagol'], regular features ['pravilne poteze'], regular army ['poklicna vojska']).
+Another recent suggestion (and, to be sure, dynamic line of research) revolves around a less clearcut but intriguing semantic concept usually dubbed semantic prosody (the term also used consistently in this paper), but also variously referred to in the literature as collocational prosody, discourse prosody, or as pragmatic prosody (cf. Stubbs 2002, 65-66, and Stubbs 1995a).
+In a pioneering paper, the concept has been defined as "the consistent aura of meaning with which a form is imbued by its collocates" (Louw 1993, 157).
+This paper focuses on the latter phenomenon, thus disregarding other possible ways of exploring the